 Ask you agent to explain med pay to you and what it means to carry it, if they won’t, find a new agent.
 Medical payments will pay for themselves if you use them one time in your lifetime.
 Depending on the city for which you reside, you could have an auto accident once every seven years.

-We will touch on Comprehensive and Collision a little later, they can become confusing.
 Make sure you carry enough insurance for yourself and passengers in you car.
 Remember, insurance is about protection, the more you have, the more protection you have.
 Make sure to ask your agent about med pay, it is very critical to have in the event of an auto accident.